 While HUD is fine with telemedicine (you may consult with a healthcare professional over the phone or online), in a November 6, 2019 letter, HUD clarifies that assistance animal letters from many online sources are not only meaningless, but are harmful to the disability community:

 When flying, you are no longer covered under the Americans with Disabilities Act (ADA).
 Instead you are covered under the Air Carrier Access Act (ACAA).
 Various laws affect access in airports, but generally the ADA regulations apply there.

-Section 382.117 of Title 14 of the Code of Federal Regulations provides current regulations (not necessarily policy) regarding air carriers’ obligations toward service animal users:
+14 CFR §382 provides the regulations about air carriers’ obligations toward service animal users: